CESNET/GPUJPEG/README.md

     gpujpeg_encoder_destroy(encoder);

 #### Decoding
-For decoding we don't need to initialize two structures of parameters.
-We only have to initialize CUDA device if we haven't initialized it yet and create decoder:

-    if ( gpujpeg_init_device(device_id, 0) )
-        return -1;
+To create the decoder you have to call:

     struct gpujpeg_decoder* decoder = gpujpeg_decoder_create(0);
     if ( decoder == NULL )
         return -1;

-Now we have **two options**.
-The first is to do nothing and decoder will postpone buffer allocations to decoding first image where it determines proper image size and all other parameters (recommended).
-The second option is to provide input image size and other parameters (reset interval, interleaving) and the decoder will allocate all buffers and it is fully ready when encoding even the first image:

-    // you can skip this code below and let the decoder initialize automatically struct gpujpeg_parameters param;
-    gpujpeg_set_default_parameters(&param);
-    param.restart_interval = 16;
-    param.interleaved = 1;

-    struct gpujpeg_image_parameters param_image;
-    gpujpeg_image_set_default_parameters(&param_image);
-    param_image.width = 1920;
-    param_image.height = 1080;
-    param_image.color_space = GPUJPEG_RGB;
-    param_image.pixel_format = GPUJPEG_444_U8_P012;

-    // Pre initialize decoder before decoding
-    gpujpeg_decoder_init(decoder, &param, &param_image);
+Then you can **optionally** call `gpujpeg_decoder_init()` to preinitialize the decoder (allocate all buffers) to be fully ready when decoding even the first image (see the [FAQ](FAQ.md#how-to-preinitialize-the-decoder)).

-If you didn't initialize the decoder by `gpujpeg_decoder_init` but want to specify output image color space and subsampling factor, you can use following code:
+If you didn't initialize the decoder by `gpujpeg_decoder_init` but want to specify output image color space and pixel format, you can use following code:

     gpujpeg_decoder_set_output_format(decoder, GPUJPEG_RGB,